oldcomputerjunk/oldcomputerjunk.github.io/_posts/2020-08-08-lineageos-on-redmi7.markdown

 - hacking
 ---

+_(Yes, this is another part one - writing up this stuff from my notes takes time, and sometimes you need to just finally ship...)_

 I needed a new phone, my Samsung had a cracked screen for a while, which I could tolerate, and much worse the micro USB charge connector was failing.
 Micro USB always seems to be so poorly implemented on so many phones.
 Also, the Samsung software seemed to get crappier every time there was an update that "improved functionality"

 So I did a bit of research, and decided to buy a new phone that I could replace the manufacturer Android with LineageOS, an open source Android distribution based on the Android Open Source Project (AOSP)

 My use case is I prefer to use my phone mostly as a phone, many mobile tasks like video calls or docs I prefer to use a tablet for instead.
 I don't install games, or random apps, or Facebook or Twitter on my phone.
 Essentially all I use are:
 - calls, SMS, calculator, alarm clock, calendar
-- email (not Gmail, and only a subset of my email)
+- email (not with the Gmail app)
-- DuckDuckGo & Firefox
+- DuckDuckGo browser
-- Google Maps (I havent managed to de-google this yet, but I don't use maps a lot anyway)
+- Google maps
 - VLC (music, podcasts)
 - The CISSP ISC(2) official practice exams